An abstract structure determines the contextuality degree of observable-based Kochen-Specker proofs: Definitions and notations

 A pair composed of a hypergram $(V,H,G)$ and an $n$-qubit Pauli assignment $\alpha$ of it can be associated to any quantum configuration $(O,C)$ with $|O|$ $n$-qubit phase-free Pauli observables, as follows.
 Let $V=\{1,2,\ldots,|O|\}$.
 Let $\alpha$ be a bijection from $V$ to $O$.
 With a small abuse of notation, let us also denote by $\alpha$ the extension of $\alpha$ to subsets of $V$, and the extension of the latter to subsets of subsets of $V$.
 Let $H$ be the inverse image of $C$ by this last extension $\alpha$.
 In other words, $H$ is the set of subsets $h$ of $V$ such that $v$ and $v'$ are in $h$ if and only if $\alpha(v)$ and $\alpha(v')$ are in the same context in $C$.
 Let $G$ be defined by $\{v,v'\} \in G$ if and only if $\alpha(v)$ and $\alpha(v')$ anticommute.
 Then $(V,H,G)$ is a hypergram and $\alpha$ is an $n$-qubit Pauli assignment on it.
+An important part of the article establishes conditions under which the quantum notion of degree of contextuality, initially defined on a quantum configuration (as detailed in~\Cref{contextualitySec}) becomes an abstract notion on the corresponding hypergram, as summarized in~\Cref{abstractCdegDef}.

 Conversely, the \emph{quantum configuration associated to} a Pauli assignment $\alpha$ of a hypergram $(V,H,G)$ is the pair $(O,C)$ such that $O = \alpha(V)$ and $C = \alpha(H)$.
-In all that follows, most of the notions associated with a hypergram have their counterpart for the corresponding quantum configuration through this correspondence, without it being worth saying.
-On the contrary, an important part of the article deals with the opposite direction, for the notion of degree of contextuality, by establishing conditions under which this quantum notion initially defined on a quantum configuration (as detailed in~\Cref{contextualitySec}) becomes an abstract notion on the corresponding hypergram, summarized in~\Cref{abstractCdegDef}.
+In all that follows, most of the notions associated with a hypergram have their counterpart for the corresponding quantum configuration through this correspondence.

 Note that a consequence of the commutation condition and the inclusion condition $G \subseteq \text{cplt}(H)$ for any hypergram $(V,H,G)$ is that all elements of a context (image of a hyperedge by a Pauli assignment $\alpha$) mutually commute.
 This is why this condition is not in our definition of a Pauli assignment.